lamyj/sycomore/docs/units.md

 Sycomore provides a unit system so that users do not have to convert their quantities to a specific unit.
 In C++, units may be declared either by using a custom suffix (e.g. `500_ms`) or by multiplying or dividing by the unit name (e.g. `500*ms`).
 Those two syntaxes can be mixed in order to use more complex units (e.g. `267.522_MHz/T`).
 Unit objects follow the usual arithmetic rules, and all SI [base units](https://en.wikipedia.org/wiki/SI_base_unit), [derived units](https://en.wikipedia.org/wiki/SI_derived_unit) and [prefixes](https://en.wikipedia.org/wiki/Metric_prefix).
 Moreover, Sycomore defines MRI-specific units, such as the diffusion coefficient (in _[L<sup>2</sup>/T]_) or gradient moments (in _[L<sup>-1</sup>]_).

-Unit objects contain their value in the base SI unit and may be converted to a compatible units.
+`Quantity` objects contain their value in the base SI unit and may be converted to a compatible unit.
 The following code sample summarizes these features.

 ```cpp
 #include <sycomore/units.h>